 I discovered early on that I had things to say with color and shapes also.
 As Ms. O'Keeffe simply said, "...things I couldn't say any other way...things I had no words for."
 That's exactly how I've always felt, so I guess I have been an artist since I hit the planet -- and I come by it honestly.
-I am a 4th generation artist through my Mom, Joan; her mother, my grandmother, Gertrude; and her mother, my great-grandmother, Lily.
+I am a 4th generation artist just like my Mom, Joan; her mother, my grandmother, Gertrude; and her mother, my great-grandmother, Lily.
 What choice did I have, really? . . .
 So, I created art.

 I endeavored to interpret this visual language with an array of crayons, pastels, colored pencils, and finally, PAINT!
 The quick slather of paint made me happy (but not my Mom, when I used the walls as canvas. ( That is another story).